GeospatialDaryl/AdvGIS_Python/PITCHME.md

 - Interpreted language (JIT compilation)
 - Uses the virtual machine model
-The basic idea is that we have a python *process*, which sits and waits for instructions (aka a virtual machine).
+The basic idea is that we have a python *process*, which sits and waits for instructions/compiled binary code (aka a virtual machine).

 #HSLIDE
 ## What is Python?